-Houston White Collar Crime Attorney
+Houston White Collar Crime Lawyer

 The term "white collar crime" was first coined back in 1939 by Edwin Sutherland who described this category of crime as one that is committed by a person of respectability and high social status in the course of his or her occupation.
 Today, the landscape for white collar criminals has changed, for it is no longer limited to white collar professionals.